Broad front versus narrow front controversy in World War II: Outcome

 On 18 and 21 September, with the Battle of Arnhem was still raging, Montgomery tried one last time to get his narrow front strategy adopted in cables to Smith.
 Once again, Eisenhower rejected the narrow front concept.
 "So far as the debate between proponents of the single thrust to the north or south of the Ardennes was concerned," Pogue wrote, "the result at Arnhem settled nothing."
 For his part, Bradley still insisted on advances in both the north and the south, but by 21 September he had accepted that opening the port of Antwerp was necessary to support future operations.
 As the planners had feared, the available resources were insufficient to support the broad front strategy.

 Eisenhower held a conference at Versailles the following day that was attended by 23 generals and admirals, including most of his senior commanders.
 The only notable absence was Montgomery, who sent his chief of staff, Major-General Francis de Guingand in his stead owing to the critical situation at Arnhem.
 Eisenhower attempted to make his intentions clear.
 He declared that operations in the immediate future would be limited to breaching the Siegfried Line and advancing on the Ruhr.
 He ordered Bradley to convey the decisions reached at the conference to Montgomery in person.

 The subsequent defeat at Arnhem made it clear that the war would not end soon, and that much hard fighting lay ahead.
 Bradley was drawn into costly battles at Aachen, the Hürtgen Forest and Metz.
 In making his decision in favour of a broad front advance, Eisenhower took both political and strategic factors into account, as well as tactical and logistical factors.
 He considered the political consequence in an American election year, and damage that might be done to inter-Allied cooperation if one nation was seen as being favoured over the other.
 He was aware of the glittering prospect of an early victory that Montgomery offered, but rightly judged it beyond reach.

-Operations to clear the Schelt were initiated by the First Canadian Army in October, but it became apparent that it did not have sufficient resources to complete the operations alone.
+Operations to clear the Scheldt were initiated by the First Canadian Army in October, but it became apparent that it did not have sufficient resources to complete the operations alone.
 On 15 October, Eisenhower sent Montgomery a direct order to focus all his resources on the opening of Antwerp, which Eisenhower frankly explained was absolutely necessary for the support of the American forces.
 The following day Montgomery issued a new directive to the 21st Army Group prioritising the opening of Antwerp over the advance to the Rhine, and committing the British Second Army as well as the Canadian First Army to the battle.
 The battle ended on 8 November, and minesweeping operations concluded on 26 November.
 Two days later, the first Liberty ship entered the port.